 An organization that answered “Yes” to Form 990, Part IV, line 1, must complete and attach Schedule A (Form 990) to Form 990.
 Any section 501(c)(3) organization (or organization treated as such) that files a Form 990-EZ must complete and attach this schedule to Form 990-EZ.
 These include:

-- Organizations that are categorized under section 501(c)(3) and are public charities
+- Organizations that are described in section 501(c)(3) and are public charities;

-- Nonexempt charitable trusts described under section 4947(a)(1) that aren't treated as private foundations.
+- Nonexempt charitable trusts described in section 4947(a)(1) that aren’t treated as private foundations.